yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 "shares of stock" were invented
 (if you know who invented them and when, let me know).

-Say we're planning to <del>rob a bank</del> create a Facebook killer.
+Say we're planning to ~~rob a bank~~ create a Facebook killer.
 There are three of us.
 We print three papers, each of which says: "whoever holds this paper has one vote and will get an equal part of the profit."
 How does that sound?
 Each of us has the same paper.
 When it's time to decide whether we use Java or PHP,